marcjethro/Nim-Game/README.md

 ```bash
 python gui_nim.py
 ```
-Wait for a few seconds and GUI should pop up.
+Wait for a few seconds and a GUI should pop up.

 ![Gui Picture](images/docpic_gui.png)